osmandapp/docs/content/development/build-osmand/how-to-compile-the-android-version.md

 ## Compile api samples
+{% data reusables.general.article-not-complete %}

 There are 3 types of samples apps provided by OsmAnd, they are all represented in [osmand-api-demo](https://github.com/osmandapp/osmand-api-demo) Github repo.

+- [OsmAnd-api-sample](https://github.com/osmandapp/osmand-api-demo/tree/master/OsmAnd-api-sample) - the simplest application that interacts with with OsmAnd via AIDL interface and Intents.
+It's a very lightweight app that uses well maintained API.
+[The application](https://download.osmand.net/latest-night-build/OsmAnd-api-sample.apk) is less than 3 MB.
+Though it requires OsmAnd to be installed separately and list of functions is limited.
+- [OsmAnd-map-sample](https://github.com/osmandapp/osmand-api-demo/tree/master/OsmAnd-map-sample) - this application has fully integrated inside OsmAnd inside it.
+[The application](https://download.osmand.net/latest-night-build/OsmAnd-map-sample.apk) is as big as OsmAnd itself > 100 MB.
+The API is not documented and changes with each release, it's possible to use internal API which might lead to unknown consequences.
+- [OsmAnd-opengl-sample](https://github.com/osmandapp/osmand-api-demo/tree/master/OsmAnd-qt-core-sample) - this application has only core element such as Map  & routing integrated inside.
+[The application](https://download.osmand.net/latest-night-build/OsmAnd-qt-core-sample.apk) is not medium size ~ 30-40 MB and includes only rendering & routing engine which needs to be configured by the target app.